fekerel/cbrn-to-fakeapi/GUIDE.md

 - Fake API should be running at `http://localhost:8000` (outside of this repo).
 - Important scripts:
   - `npm run openapi:fetch` → writes latest OpenAPI spec to `./openapi.json`.
-  - `npm run test:fake` → runs Mocha with TS support and loads `fake-api-tests/bootstrap.ts`.
+  - `yarn run runner` → runs Mocha with TS support and loads `fake-api-tests/bootstrap.ts`.

 ## 2) Project structure you must conform to
 - Core HTTP layer: